History of the University of Michigan: 1950 to present

-Present day

-In the early 2000s, the UM faced declining state funding as a percentage of its funding due to state budget shortfalls.
-At the same time, UM has attempted to maintain its high academic standing while keeping tuition costs affordable.
+In the early 2000s, the university faced declining state funding as a percentage of its funding due to state budget shortfalls.
+At the same time, the university has attempted to maintain its high academic standing while keeping tuition costs affordable.
 The university administration also faced labor disputes with labor unions, notably with the Lecturers' Employees Organization (LEO) and the Graduate Employees Organization (GEO), the union representing graduate student employees.

 In 2003, two lawsuits involving the school's affirmative action admissions policy reached the U.S. Supreme Court (Grutter v.
 Bollinger and Gratz v.
 Bollinger).
 President George W. Bush took the unusual step of publicly opposing the policy before the court issued a ruling, though the eventual ruling was mixed.
 In the first case, the court upheld the Law School admissions policy while in the second, it ruled against the university's undergraduate admissions policy.